Nizhny Novgorod City Rail: Lines

 Sormovskaya line – it has 7 stations and connects Sormovsky City District and Nizhny Novgorod railway station.
 This makes it an alternative to the metro line in Sormovo.
-Has an interchange from the railway station to the metro station Moskovskaya.
-For a free interchange, you can use the boarding pass for 90 minutes.
+It has an interchange from the railway station to the metro station Moskovskaya.
+For a free interchange, passengers can use the boarding pass for 90 minutes.

 Priokskaya line – it has 12 stations and 5 interchange stations at the Nizhny Novgorod railway station, the Nizhny Novgorod-Sortirovochny, Petryaevka, Okskaya and Prospekt Gagarina stations.
 It partially intersects with the suburb and connects the Kanavinsky, Leninsky, Avtozavodsky, Nizhegorodsky and Prioksky City Districts.
-It has different tariff zones due to the fact that some stations are located outside the city.
+It has different tariff zones due to some stations being located outside the city.

 Sormovskaya-2 line is the test section from the Pochinki station to the Varya station.
 It consists of three stations and connects the 7th microdistrict with the center of Sormovo and partially with the Burevestnik metro station.
 The distance between these stations can be reached by tram with a free transfer on a transport card.
-The test run at peak hours occurred on February 1, 2020, and the full opening of the line will take place on May 1, 2020.
+The test run at peak hours occurred on February 1, 2020, with the full opening of the line on May 1, 2020.

 In addition to the main one line, there are two other directions that are not included in the City Rail system: "Doskino – Kustovaya".
 The fare here is equal to the fare in any city public transport.
 There are also interchange stations for the City Rail.
 Station Kustovaya is located near the metro station Komsomolskaya, and is an indirect interchange node between them.